kozm9000/vscodium-with-extensions-nix-shell/README.md

 - This setup requires internet access to download extensions
 - Nixpkgs versions may change over time - check for updates periodically

+If you want to learn Nix, check out [beginner tutorials](https://nix.dev/tutorials/first-steps).

+Full reference documentation can be found in the [Nix manual](https://nix.dev/reference/nix-manual).

 ## License